sleepjie/Valanar/Valanar Superdocument.md

 ---
 ### Blythe Coast
-The Blythe Coast was founded as part of the Kingdom of Greater Witzia, but following a brutal civil war known as the Witzian Civil War, it split into the independent regions of Lesser Witzia (Morovia) and the Blythe Coast.
-Renowned for its seafaring culture
 ##### Population and Demographics
 The Blythe Coast is a relatively small nation principally composed of Human settlements and predominantly inhabited by mixed populations of Elves and Dwarrow.
+Though its population is modest compared to other imperial nations, its cultural density is high.

+In the shallow shoals and tidepools are glasscrabs—translucent crustaceans with venomous barbs and an uncanny ability to camouflage—harvested cautiously for their alchemical value.
 ##### History and Founding
+The Blythe Coast was founded as part of the Kingdom of Greater Witzia, but following a brutal civil war known as the Witzian Civil War, it split into the independent regions of Lesser Witzia (Morovia) and the Blythe Coast.
+Renowned for its seafaring culture

 **Witzian Civil War**
 In 330BR,